cspwcspw/TinyBombe/Quick Start Guide.md

 7. TinyBombe only has 8 symbols on each of its three rotor wheels, 8x8x8 = 512 different possible wheel settings.
 So click away until you get bored.
-What you are trying to find is some setting of the wheels that "detaches" one of the many possible circuits through the sramblers from all others.
+What you are trying to find is some setting of the wheels that "detaches" one of the many possible circuits through the sramblers and buses from all others.
-In this case, one of the wires at the test register will remain unlit.
+When (and if) that happens, just one of the wires at the test register will remain unlit.
-(Or, if you chose to place the voltage on a wire in that "detached circuit", only a single wire will be lit in each bus).
+(Or, if you luckily chose to place the voltage on a wire in the "detached circuited", only a single wire will light in each bus).

 8. OK, time to turn on the automatic scan.
 Press the `Scan All` button, and hope for some success.
 You won't get it yet.
 The machine scans the 512 possiblities